Empower Your Practice

 Understanding the full medical billing cycle helps practices avoid costly errors and delays.
 The process typically follows these core steps:

-- Claim submission.
-The coded claim is submitted to the payer, whether that is a private insurer, a government programme, or the patient directly.
+5. Claim submission.
+The cleaned and coded claim is submitted to the payer, whether that is a private insurer, a government programme, or the patient directly.

-- Adjudication.
-The payer reviews the claim, verifies medical necessity, and checks compliance with policy guidelines before approving, partially paying, or denying it.
+6. Adjudication.
+The payer reviews the claim, verifies medical necessity, and checks compliance with policy guidelines.
+During adjudication, the insurance company decides whether to approve, partially pay, or deny the claim based on the patient's specific benefits.

 Keeping this cycle running smoothly is one of the strongest arguments for using dedicated billing and financial reporting tools rather than managing claims manually.